|

 There are no specific entry or residence regulations for people with HIV/AIDS.
 No HIV test result is required when entering the country.
 Residence permits for immigrants are issued by the consulates following the principle of reciprocity.
 There are no specific residence regulations.

-(Source: 1, 2) When applying for a work or residency permit (issued by the Portuguese consulates following the principle of reciprocity), a health certificate assuring that the applicant bears no infectious or contagious disease is required.
+When applying for a work or residency permit, a health certificate assuring that the applicant bears no infectious or contagious disease under WHO's International Health Regulations is required.

-It is common understanding in Portugal that HIV/AIDS is not in this category and no HIV specific test result is required.
-However, the interpretation of the requirement may depend on health authorities and consulate staff at the country of origin.
+It is common understanding in Portugal that HIV/AIDS, viral hepatitis, HPV or HSV are not in this category and no HIV specific test result is required.
+However, the interpretation of the requirement may depend on health authorities at the country of origin.

 (Source: 3)